Our Commitment to Equity

 by example, with respect and understanding

-for and prioritize discussions of how systematic inequities affect our organization's work and look at how to combat systemic marginalization.
+discussions on how systematic inequities affect our organization's work and combat systemic marginalization.

 Acknowledge